noahcoleman/ArduinoWorkshop/README.md

 ## What is Arduino?
 From the [Arduino Website:](http://www.arduino.cc/en/Guide/Introduction)
 > Arduino is a tool for making computers that can sense and control more of the physical world than your desktop computer.

+Arduino is a great way to integrate physical inputs and outputs into your code-based project.
+It can be used both as a standalone device and in conjunction with more powerful computers, like your laptop.

+> It's an open-source physical computing platform

+Arduino uses both open-source software and open-source hardware.
+Anyone can look up the specs and build an Arduino microcontroller from its discreet parts.
+Additionally, any user can see the all the specs of the Arduino software (or hardware) and contribute improvements or innovations.
+As a result, the community is very open, helpful, and enthusiastic!

-It's an open-source physical computing platform based on a simple microcontroller board, and a development environment for writing software for the board.
+> based on a simple microcontroller board, and a development environment for writing software for the board.

-**Microcontroller-** a programmable computer that can run one program at a time.
-Especially good at *physical computing,* or interfacing software with the real world for both input and output.
-Open Source- hardware and software are “open.”
-Anyone can use them and/or modify them and then recontribute to the community Community (kind of goes w/ open source) could talk about all different flavors of Arduino here—lilypad, mini, mega, yun, etc...
+*Arduino* refers to both the board as well as the development environment where the code is written.

+One thing I love about Arduino is that it has evolved to become a whole ecosystem with niche hardware for specific needs such as wearables, very small form factors, projects with a larger number of inputs/outputs, kids, DIYers, wireless communication, etc.

-Programming Language- Refers to the code you upload, and the program used to write that code (IDE) Anatomy Lesson- get a picture of the Arduino
+Anatomy Lesson- get a picture of the Arduino
 - USB
 - Power jack